Because the cause is unknown, there are currently no guidelines for reducing your risk of

 eczema.
 Some studies, though, suggest that you may be able to reduce your child's risk by:

-- For bottlefed infants, using a certain kind of formula—Ask the doctor if your baby should have 100% whey protein formula (eg, Nestle Good Start).
+- For bottlefed infants, using a certain kind of formula—Ask the doctor if your baby should have a hydrolyzed casein, 100% whey protein, or other hypoallergenic formula.

 - Exposing your child to pets at an early age